UnCarter25le/ChineseLiterature/README.md

 > ### 2.
 Database:
 Here is full of information  about database, such as ERmodel of MySQL, packages needed to import , overview for database via phpmyadmin, etc. Most importantly, I supply two folders, __"YouAlreadyHaveLocalMySQL"__ and __"YouWannaTryDocker"__, to test the ways of "mysqldump" or "inserting data to mysql server locally(whatever docker mysql or local mysql)."
 > ### 3.
 PhotoSet:
-Here is full of photos about packages needed when crawling and __data structure__ very crucial to this project.
+Here is full of photos about packages needed when processing the web scraping and __data structure__ very crucial to this project.
 >### 4. DataSetAndPrograms:
-Here is abundant in data set in json format and programs for crawling from website or write data into database.
+Here is abundant in data set in json format and programs for making crawlers for the website or inserting data into database.
 You can try __"crawlerForGuanzhi.py" to get entire content of book in approximately 20 minutes!__ Make sure to have these data set before taking "writeDataToDatabase_*.py" a shot, __especially folders named "作者的照片","古籍","古籍的照片"__.

 # Secondly,